Is a whole foods plant-based diet good for weight-loss?

 The answer is actually super easy:

 A whole foods plant-based diet is not only a healthy diet but also absolutely perfect for losing weight sustainably.
 And even better: there is no need for starving or being hungry all the time.
 This diet is a natural way for weight-loss without any supplements, it’s cheap and it promotes longevity – everything at the same time.

 How can you lose weight on a whole foods plant-based diet?

-There are many reasons to switch to a whole foods plant-based diet; one of them is sustainable and healthy weight-loss.
+There are many reasons to switch to a whole foods plant-based diet; one of them is permanent and healthy weight-loss.

 Our ultimate guidelines for weight-loss on a healthy whole foods plant-based diet will help you make the transition as easy as possible: